 Most papers are based on an argument, position, or theory.
 Or you may be exploring a specific topic (or person) to offer detailed insight on why it was important, or the role it played in a larger event.
 For example, in your sociology class, you may assert that the internet has changed our definitions of privacy.
 In the process, you might:

 - gather evidence to support your claim.
 Maybe you would look at studies on the meaning of privacy, interview classmates about their internet use, or conduct a survey on what people post to social media.

-- think about your audience, perhaps persuading them that they should be careful about what they post to the internet
+- think about your audience, perhaps persuading them that they should be careful about what they post on the internet.

 Once you have gathered some initial thoughts and ideas, you will embark on perhaps the most important step of this entire process — the outline.
 Developing a good outline is imperative, as it will guide you along the way, helping you figure out what material you need and ensuring that you stay on track.

-An organization structure for a paper, for example a paper on internet privacy, might look something like this:
+An organization structure for a paper on internet privacy, for example, might look something like this: